natethegreate/hent-AI/README.md

 ## Contributing
-I am very new to convolutional nueral networks and deep learning as a whole.
 Contributions and improvements to this repo are welcome, so I would encourage joining the Discord.

 # Acknowledgements